-You can grow oregano by planting seeds, taking cuttings or buying transplants at a garden center.
+You can grow oregano plants from seeds, taking cuttings, or buying transplants at a garden center.
 Plant oregano seeds indoors in early spring or outside once the spring weather has warmed.
 Read seed packets carefully for planting instructions.
 Oregano seeds are very tiny and they need contact with the soil, but some varieties need light to germinate and don’t need to be covered.

 Keep soil moist with a light misting so you don’t dislodge the seeds.
 Be patient, as seeds may take 2-3 weeks to sprout.

 A faster alternative is to plant oregano transplants.
 Select the type of oregano you want based on how you plan to use it, either in cooking or as a decorative plant.

 Be sure to acclimate plants to the outdoors before planting in the garden by exposing them slowly to the outside a few hours each day over a week or so.

 When plants are hardened off, dig a planting hole as deep as the plant is in its container, place in the hole and gently firm soil around plant roots.
 Keep soil moist; a layer of organic mulch will help maintain moisture and keep weeds down.